landportal/landbook-importers/Simple_XLS_Importer/README.rst

 Shape of the XLS file
 ^^^^^^^^^^^^^^^^^^^^^
-The file MUST contain 2 tabs: data and metadata.
+The file MUST contain 2 tabs: oe calle "data" and and one called "metadata".

 In the metadata tab, it MUST be present, and in that order:
  - cell (0,0) the string "org_acronym"